ajschumacher/gadsdc/05-ML_kaggle/README.md

 [Slides](slides.pdf) on evaluation procedures and metrics.

 Implement 10-fold cross-validation for KNN classification accuracy.
 This should be a function that takes a training data set of features, the labels, and K. The function should return the accuracy arrived at by cross-validation.
 You could pretty easily extend this from 10-fold to n-fold.
 Think about how to generalize further.
 Test your function with some data!
+You can put your function in a `name.R` (or similar) file, in the `05-ML_kaggle` directory of the class repo.

 ### Questions